MelroyCaeiro/Assetto-Corsa-Tachometer-WS2812B/README.md

 # Assetto-Corsa-Tachometer-WS2812B

 Python app to send RPM data from Assetto Corsa (AC) through a serial connection to a microcontroller.
 The RPM data can then be displayed on a WS2812B RGB LED strip, or using other gauges (tachometer etc).
-Intended to be used as a template for other apps; demonstrating how third-party Python modules can be used (includes the Python serial library), as well as how to create a windowed app within AC that displays vehicle telemetry in real-time.
+Intended to be used as a template for other apps; demonstrating how to create a windowed app within AC that displays vehicle telemetry in real-time, as well as how third-party Python modules can be used (includes the Python serial library).

 ### Installation
 Extract the **python.zip** zipped file, and place the **rpmSync** folder in Assetto Corsa's Python app folder, example: